Search: 588 results

 Verse ConceptsFearing God's Word

-Then they asked Baruch, {saying}, "Tell us please, how did you write all these words, from his mouth?"
+Then they asked Baruch, "How did you come to write all these words?
+Do they actually come from Jeremiah's mouth?"

 Baruch answered, "Yes, they came from his own mouth.
 He dictated all these words to me and I wrote them down in ink on this scroll."